 About 12 million borrowers are weighed down by $700 billion in aggregate negative equity, according to a report the Federal Reserve sent to Congress on Jan.
 4.

-Fannie Mae (FNMA) and Freddie Mac guarantee almost 3 million mortgages that are underwater.
+Fannie Mae (FNMA:US) and Freddie Mac guarantee almost 3 million mortgages that are underwater.
 Of those, most are not delinquent, DeMarco said.

 “Three out of every four underwater homeowners with mortgages by Fannie and Freddie are current,” DeMarco said in an interview on Bloomberg Television’s “Street Smart” with Trish Regan.
 “These borrowers are making their monthly mortgage payments by honoring their obligations.”